APonce911/jekyll-mywebsite/_posts/2019-03-24-scala_tutorial_notes.md

 ---

 This is the small Scala summary I have made while reading the language tutorial.
 My goal is to make this post as alive as possible, as I learn more things about the language.
 Syntax comparisons will be made mainly against ruby and javascript.
-For Better readability, I will break this post into two parts.

 Use the following pages to help you through your reading: <a href="https://www.scala-exercises.org/scala_tutorial" target="_blank" class="external-link"> Scala-lang tutorial</a> and <a href="https://twitter.github.io/scala_school/" target="_blank" class="external-link"> Twitter Scala School</a>.